CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 }
 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=Snippet5 language="json" %}

+### 3. Use your bearer token to access claims data

 Now you can begin [acessing claims data]({{ '/api-documentation/access-claims-data.html' | relative_url }}).
 The sandbox and production environments support the same workflow, endpoints, parameters, and resource types.